 The formula for customer acquisition cost is as follows:

-- Sales and marketing expense is the advertising and marketing spend, commissions and bonuses paid, salaries of marketers and sales manager, and overhead costs related to sales and marketing over the measurement period.
+Sales and marketing expenses are the advertising and marketing spend, commissions and bonuses paid, salaries of marketers and sales managers, and overhead costs related to sales and marketing over the measurement period.

 Example of Customer Acquisition Cost